simgrid/simgrid/docs/source/Design_goals.rst

 wifi link to a given station depends on its signal-noise ratio (SNR).

 Further on this line, all provided resource models are very comparable internally.
-They rely on linear inequation systems, stating for example that the sum of the computational power received by all computation activities located on a given CPU cannot overpass the computational power provided by this resource.
+They :ref:`rely on linear inequation systems <models-lmm>`, stating for example that the sum of the computational power received by all computation activities located on a given CPU cannot overpass the computational power provided by this resource.
 This extends nicely to